UnwantedTelemarketer/betterinputsystem/README.md

 To use:
 1. Copy the Input folder directly into your Assets folder.
-2. Add the "ActionMap" file to anything.
+2. Add the "Actions" file to any object (but only once).
 3. Add keys and give that group a name.
 4. Instead of calling "Input.GetKey" or anything else, call "InputHandler.ActionPressed('name of action')".